Metaswitch/clearwater-readthedocs/docs/OPTIONS_poll_support.md

 ```

 ### Node local URIs
-To determine if a URI is 'node local', Sprout compares it to the list of
+To determine if a URI is 'node local' Sprout compares it to the list of
 identities we associate with the node when creating the stack at start of day.
 To see what your Sprout process considers it's local identities to be, you can
 check the beginning of your sprout logs, under the log line `Local host